fushinoryuu/AutomatedUITests/README.md

 **Note:** If you are planning on using the GUI in this project to edit/update your test settings, you have to save it to the root of your C: drive.
 If you are not going to use the GUI, then feel free to save the project wherever you like.

+## Known Issues
+Here is a list of known issues with this project:

+1. App.config file does not reload at runtime when it has been edited in the same session.
+   - When the user runs the GUI project, they are able to update/edit the test settings and generate a new App.config file.
+The issue is that when the user clicks the "Run automated tests" button, the tests run with the old values.
+If you want the tests to run under the new values, you will have to close the GUI and run it again.

 ## Visual Studio Solution
 There are five projects in the solution: